Olin Kreutz: New Orleans Saints

 On August 5, 2011, Kreutz signed with the New Orleans Saints for a one-year $2 million contract with an additional $2 million in incentives.
 Kreutz played in four of the Saints' first six games, missing the other two with a knee injury.
 He then decided to quit the team, saying that he had lost his "passion" for the game; the Saints were reportedly planning to move him to the "left team" list.
 In an interview, Kreutz cited offensive line coach Aaron Kromer's recurring expletive-laden tirades as the catalyst for his exit.
 A confrontation with Kromer resulted in Kreutz inadvertently throwing quarterback Drew Brees against a wall.
 After the incident, Kreutz stated, "it was time for me to go."
 He was waived after leaving the squad on October 22.

 Post-retirement

 On August 19, 2015, Kreutz signed on to be in the WSCR 670 the Score Bears post game show along with James Williams and Hub Arkush, replacing the recently deceased Doug Buffone.

 In 2019, Kreutz joined NBC Sports Chicago's Football Aftershow, serving as a Bears gameday analyst alongside Laurence Holmes and former teammates Lance Briggs, Alex Brown, and Matt Forte.
 Kreutz joined CHGO, a Chicago sports media start-up, in 2022 but was fired in May for physically assaulting Adam Hoge, a fellow employee.
-Kruetz later replied to a PR message from CHGO on Twitter with a Mike Tyson quote, "Social media made y'all way too comfortable with disrespecting people and not getting punched in the face for it."
+Kreutz later replied to a PR message from CHGO on Twitter with a Mike Tyson quote, "Social media made y'all way too comfortable with disrespecting people and not getting punched in the face for it."
 Kreutz later apologized to Hoge and revealed he was also leaving NBC Sports Chicago.